shank-git/metal-kubes/README.md

 X-Kubernetes-Pf-Prioritylevel-Uid: c6aefb90-728b-4b2b-9209-aafe63d9a931
 ```

-    Remember to run the above commands on each controller node: kube-maestro-0, kube-maestro-1, kube-maestro-2.
+> Remember to run the above commands on each controller node: kube-maestro-0, kube-maestro-1, kube-maestro-2.

-> It is important that you maintain same version for all Kubernetes components, in my case I am using 1.20.2
 ## RBAC for Kubelet Authorization

 In this section you will configure RBAC permissions to allow the Kubernetes API Server to access the Kubelet API on each worker node.